Nepomuk/QuantifiedSelf/Wordcount/README.md

 Every time the script is executed, all of those values will be filled in.
 In case a counting script fails, the default value '-1' will be inserted.

+## Known Issues

+  * The used document class might cause problems with texcount (sometimes it cannot find the used class).

+    Workaround: exclude the file which contains the document class command.